 - Action any required follow-up and reports to awarding bodies as soon as practically possible after the exam has taken place.

 - Ensure that behaviour is managed in the examination hall.
 In case of misbehaviour, the examination officer must ensure the following takes place:

 - The first step is for the invigilator to approach the student and quietly inform them of the exam regulations, school expectations regarding behaviour and remind the student of the repercussions of disturbing the examination, which can include disqualification.

 - If misbehaviour persists, invigilators should contact the EO who will speak to the student in question and remind them again of the above.

-- If misbehaviour still persists the Director of Studies must be informed and a decision made, in consultation with the Head of Centre, as to whether the candidate should be removed from the examination so as to maintain the security and integrity of the examination.
+- If misbehaviour still persists a member of the senior leadership must be informed and a decision made, either by or in consultation with the Head of Centre, as to whether the candidate should be removed from the examination so as to maintain the security and integrity of the examination.
 All incidents should be logged and reported to the relevant exam board where necessary.
 The head of centre has the authority to remove a candidate from the examination room, but should only do so if the candidate would disrupt others by remaining in the room.

-- All misbehaviour in the examination hall will be followed up with a meeting with the Director of Studies.
+- All misbehaviour in the examination hall will be followed up with a meeting with a member of the senior leadership team.

 - Record any incidents or irregularities on the exam room incident log (for example, late/very late arrival, candidate or centre staff suspected malpractice, candidate illness or needing to leave the exam room temporarily, disruption or disturbance in the exam room, emergency evacuation).